Lunch & DinnerSide Dishes

 Choose Good Cheese

 Freshly grated cheese can make a huge difference.
-Pre-shredded cheese contains anti-caking agents that can prevent them from melting smoothly into sauces.
-But blocks of cheese and shred them at home for the best results.
+Pre-shredded cheese contains anti-caking agents that can prevent it from melting smoothly into sauces.
+But buy a block of cheese and shred it at home for the best results.

 Let it Rest